DGTCentaurMods/DGTCentaurMods/README.md

 - Multiple chess engines
 - DGT Centaur board Reverse engineering work of the [original](https://github.com/EdNekebno/DGTCentaurMods) project

+## Support & Requests

+You can send a mail to: dgtcentaurmods@moult.org.

 ## Contributors welcome!

 If you can offer some time and effort to the project please get in contact!
 Everybody is more than welcome!